 Understanding the results of a balance of forces can often be easier if we choose a horizontal coordinate system that is aligned naturally with the air flow, and not just set up in Cartesian coordinates x and y or spherical coordinates λ and φ.
-We can choose one direction – let’s call it s – so that it is aligned with the streamline and is always parallel with the flow) and increases in the direction of the flow (i.e., downwind).
+We can choose one direction—let’s call it s for streamline—so that it is aligned with the streamline (and is thus always parallel with the flow) and increases in the direction of the flow (i.e., downwind).
 The second direction—let’s call it n for normal—increases to the left of the flow.
 An interesting and noteworthy feature of natural coordinates is that the wind velocity is always positive because, by the definition of natural coordinates, the velocity vector is always pointed in the positive s direction.

 For the horizontal momentum equation without friction:

-where and is the horizontal gradient on a pressure surface, not a height surface.
+where and is the horizontal gradient operator on a pressure surface, not a height surface.

 Let’s look at each term in the equation and put it in natural coordinates.

 There are two ways that can change.
 It can change by changing its speed (), , which occurs in the streamline direction s, or by changing its direction, which occurs in the normal direction, n.
 Recall that n points to the left of the velocity vector.